anmsajedulalam/Guess-Number/README.md

 # Guess-Number

-<b> A simple game built on Shell Script.
+<b> A simple game built on Shell Script where you have to guess a number each time generated randomly.
+After each attempt, it will indicate if it's too high or too low compared to the actual answer.
 Inspired By: Dr. Benson Muite </b>

 ## Guess-Number-1: https://github.com/idocodetobuild/Guess-Number-1